cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

 ```

 These commands enable the implementation of both the client and server side of statesync.
-Namely, a statesync server can use `dump` to create a portable archieve format out existing snapshots,
+Namely, a statesync server can use `dump` to create a portable archive format out existing snapshots,
 or trigger snapshot creation using `export`.

 The client side, restores the application state from a local snapshot that was previously exported, using